Homer in the Gloamin'

 The Homer in the Gloamin' is one of the most famous home runs in baseball folklore, hit by Gabby Hartnett of the Chicago Cubs near the end of the 1938 Major League Baseball season.
-The expression was a play on the popular song, "Roamin' in the Gloamin'" and was used in the lead paragraph of a story about the game written by Earl Hilligan for the Associated Press.
+A play on the popular song "Roamin' in the Gloamin'", the phrase may have first been written by Associated Press reporter Earl Hilligan in a story about the game.

 The play

 The Pittsburgh Pirates had led the National League for much of the 1938 season, but when the final month of the season came, the Pirates began to falter.
-By the time they came to Chicago late in September for a three-game series, the Chicago Cubs were one and a half games behind the Pirates in the standings.
+By the time they came to Chicago late in September for a three-game series, the Pirates led the Chicago Cubs by just one and a half games.
 The Cubs won the first game of the series 2–1, behind the pitching of Dizzy Dean, who a year after an arm injury was past his prime.
 Dean relied on his experience and grit to defeat the Pirates and would later call it the greatest outing of his career.
 The victory cut the Pirates' lead to a half game and set the stage for one of baseball's most memorable moments.

-The game on September 28, 1938, reached the bottom of the ninth inning with the score tied at five runs apiece.
-With darkness descending on a Wrigley Field that would not have artificial lighting for another 50 years, the umpires ruled that the ninth inning would be the last to be played.
-At the time, suspended game rules did not provide for suspending games due to darkness.
-The game would have to have been replayed in its entirety the following day, prior to the scheduled third game of the series.
-Hartnett came to bat with two outs in the bottom of the ninth inning.
+The game on September 28 started at 3:00 pm CT.
+It was 5:30 pm when it reached the bottom of the ninth inning with the score tied at five runs apiece and the sun setting at 5:37 pm according to that day's Chicago Daily Tribune.
+Darkness was descending on a Wrigley Field that would not have artificial lighting for another 50 years.
+At the time, the rules did not provide for suspending a game due to darkness, so the game would either be finished that night—or replayed the following day in its entirety.
+Player-manager Hartnett came to bat with two outs in the bottom of the ninth inning.
 With a count of 0 balls and 2 strikes, Hartnett connected on a Mace Brown pitch, launching the ball into the darkness.
-Before it eventually landed in the left-center field bleachers for a game-winning home run, the stadium erupted into pandemonium as players and fans stormed the field to escort Hartnett around the bases.
+As it flew toward the left-center field bleachers for a game-winning home run, the stadium erupted into pandemonium.
+Players and fans stormed the field to escort Hartnett around the bases.